Thanks for downloading!

 - Tape over any sharp or metal surface where a cable might come in contact.

-- Make sure that the power cable is folded outside of the printer.
+- Make sure that the power cable is safely anchored and cannot be damaged by the printer.
 Otherwise it may be scratched by the Z axis or even melted against the extruder.

-- Do not leave the machine unattended!
-Even a 12 volt light can cause a fire if shorted directly and it won't draw enough amps to blow a fuse.
-Even if steel cannot burn, the shortened cable might melt and trigger a chain reaction.
-Use a power coord with a power switch or build a system for automatic shut-down.
+- Do not leave the chamber unattended with power connected!
+Even a 12 volt light can cause a fire if shorted directly and it won't draw enough amperes to blow a fuse.

 - Do not use any burnable material inside or outside the chamber.